nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   * Head up the teleporter on top of the floor of the defeated boss.

 ### Dragon God (1900/10 Each Phase)

+**Note:** Strategies are for 44 STR Serge, for Serge 43 and Below STR do [] tags or otherwise there are other stuff specified.

   * Phase 1 (White)
     * Serge - 2 / 3 / 2
     * Glenn - 2 / 2
     * Fargo - Get to Level 3 - TurnGreen Serge
-    * Serge - 3 then 3 (don't mash)
+    * Serge - 3 then 3 [2 then 2 then 2] (don't mash)
     * Glenn & Serge - 2 / 2 / 2 to trigger the next phase

   * Phase 2 (Yellow)
-    * Glenn - Get Serge to 5 Stamina - Strengthen Serge
+    * Glenn - Get Serge to 5 Stamina [Do 150 aside from Stamina Pushing] - Strengthen Serge
     * Fargo - EagleEye Serge
     * Serge - 3 then 3
     * Glenn & Serge - 2 / 2 / 2 to trigger the next phase